nyd3lig/fcc-product-landing-page/README.md

 Before starting this, I watched a short video on responsive design which mentioned the units VH and VW and combining them with the pixel unit using some calc() function.

 So I was playing a little bit around with that, and overall it made things more responsive than what I have made previously.
+(But I definitely think I should have made more use of media queries)

 But I still feel like the responsive web development subject is a little over my head at the moment, but regardless it was fun trying.